 - Should I borrow to maximize my RRSP contribution?

-- What if my spouse takes money out of our spousal RRSP?
+- What if my spouse (or separated spouse) withdraws money from our spousal RRSP?

-- How much tax will be withheld if I take some money out of my RRSP?
+- How much tax will be withheld if I take money out of my RRSP?

 How much should I contribute to my RRSP this year?

-The maximum you can contribute to your RRSP each year is 18% of your income up to a certain limit (the ceiling for 2019 is $26,500).
+The maximum you can contribute to your RRSP each year is 18% of your income up to a specific limit (the ceiling for 2020 is $27,230).
 If you’re managing anything close to that, you’re in great shape.
-Realistically though, contributing 10 to 12% of your pre-tax income each year is a reasonable target, especially if you’re carrying debt.
+Realistically though, contributing 10% to 12% of your pre-tax income each year is a reasonable target.

-Will I lose my RRSP contribution room if I don’t put any money in this year?
+Will I lose my RRSP contribution room if I don’t make a deposit?

 No, if you have RRSP contribution room this year but can’t use it all, you can carry it forward indefinitely.
-On your Notice of Assessment, the Canada Revenue Agency will calculate this year’s contribution room, plus any unused amounts carried forward from previous years, to show you the total amount you can currently contribute this year.
+On your Notice of Assessment, the CRA will calculate this year’s contribution room, plus any unused amounts carried forward from previous years, to show you the total amount you can contribute in the current year.

-In the meantime, you’re just falling behind when it comes to potential growth.
-Remember, thanks to the magic of compounding, it’s the early years of contributing to an RRSP that makes the difference.
+In the meantime, the only catch is that you can fall behind when it comes to potential growth.
+Remember, the early years of contributing to an RRSP make the difference.
+Compound interest can ensure you earn more from your initial investment.

 Do I have to deduct my RRSP contribution on this year’s tax return?

-Why does it seem like I have so little RRSP room?
+Why does it seem like I have so little RRSP contribution room?

-Either you simply didn’t make a lot of income this year, or you’re in a really good pension plan, possibly offered through your employer.
+Either you simply didn’t make a lot of income this year, or you’re in an excellent pension plan, possibly offered through your employer.
 Chances are, it’s the latter.
 If so, take a look at your Pension Adjustment (PA) — a number that reflects the value of the pension benefits you’ve built up in the company plan.

 Your employer is required to calculate your PA and report it to the CRA for your T4 each year.
 The CRA then takes 18% of your earned income for the year (up to the maximum limit) and reduces it by your PA to determine your RRSP contribution limit for the following year.